mas-cli/mas/README.md

 #### `mas outdated`

-`mas outdated` outputs all applications installed from the Mac App Store on your Mac that have pending upgrades.
+`mas outdated` outputs all applications installed from the Mac App Store on your Mac that have pending updates.

 ```console
 $ mas outdated